longhorn/website/content/docs/1.2.1/deploy/upgrade/longhorn-manager.md

 ### Upgrading from v1.1.x

-We only support upgrading to v{{< current-version >}} from v1.1.x.
+We only support upgrading to v{{< current-version >}} from v1.1.x or v1.2.0.
 For other versions, please upgrade to v1.1.x first.

 Engine live upgrade is supported from v1.1.x or v1.2.0 to v{{< current-version >}}.